Henderson State University logo

 About Henderson State University

-Henderson State: Arkansas's only university shaped by church and state, home of the Reddies.
+Arkansas's unique institution, shaped by both church and state, home of the Reddies.

 Key Highlights

-• Only university in the State of Arkansas to have been controlled by both church and state.
+• Only university in Arkansas to have been controlled by both church and state.

-• Only public university in Arkansas to be named for an individual (Charles Christopher Henderson).
+• Only public university in Arkansas named for an individual (Charles Christopher Henderson).

 • Founded on March 24, 1890, as Arkadelphia Methodist College.

-• Has operated under six different names throughout its history.
+• Operated under six different names throughout its history, reflecting its evolution.

-• Transitioned into a state institution in 1929, becoming Henderson State Teachers College via Act 46.
+• Became a state institution in 1929, transforming into Henderson State Teachers College.

 Timeline